Olympus E-M10 Comparison Review

 The Olympus OM-D E-M10 is a mirrorless interchangeable lens camera that was officially introduced in January 2014 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.9 megapixel.

-The Olympus E-M10 has a Camera Elo of 2071.
+Is the Olympus E-M10 a good camera?
+The E-M10 has a Camera Elo of 2078.
 This rating puts the E-M10 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-M10 falls among the top 50 percent.
+In terms of its sensor size category (Four Thirds cameras), the E-M10 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|